wwcodeportland/networking-nights/faqs.md

 5. Pick a month.
 (Most often, we need a commitment several months in advance.)
 6. Pick a specific date.
 7. Find speakers.
-8. Let us know the names and twitter handles of the speakers at least 3 weeks in advance.
+8. Let us know the names and twitter handles https://github.com/wwcodeportland/networking-nights/blob/master/event-planning/post-event.md the speakers at least 3 weeks in advance.
 9. Event day!
 10. Post-mortem call the week after the event.